-It’s okay to run ethanol gas in your jet ski so long as it’s 10% or less.
+Is it safe to run ethanol fuel in your jet ski?
+Yes, I find that it’s okay to run ethanol gas in your jet ski, so long as it’s 10% or less.
 This type of gas often goes by E10 and will be fine to run in your engine.

 E15 may become more common and may even become the “regular” 87 gas that everyone picks, so please pay attention while at car gas stations.

 Ethanol is produced from removing the starch or sugar portion of corn and fermenting it.